charliescruggs/Project-Display-Case/User Login Project 2/README.md

 This program provides the base behavioral structure which will be implemented as a GUI for Login Project 1.
 It will utilize buttons, windows, textboxes and data (user info) storage, as opposed to the menu printing method.

+Acknowledgements:

+  GFG.java
+    This login module offers password encryption via the pubically availible GFG.java .
+This module was provided in our course materials but it was originally from geeksforgeeks.org